scthornton/securecode-web/PUBLICATION_READINESS.md

 ## Executive Summary

-SecureCode v2.0 is now **publication-ready** for both **GitHub** and **HuggingFace**, with comprehensive documentation, 100% quality compliance, and a complete academic paper outline for submission to top-tier security conferences.
+OWASP-CVE-Dialogues is now **publication-ready** for both **GitHub** and **HuggingFace**, with comprehensive documentation, 100% quality compliance, and a complete academic paper outline for submission to top-tier security conferences.

 ---